-Let us discuss below whether a Hashtag can be used for trademark registration or not in India and other jurisdictions.
+Let us discuss below whether a hashtag can be used for trademark registration or not in India and other jurisdictions.

 The United States Patent and Trademark Office